xwmx/nb/README.md

     • Default Value:    'openssl'

 [6] NOTES_HIGHLIGHT_COLOR
     Set highlighting color.
-This should be set to an xterm color number between 0 and 255.
-To view a table of available colors and numbers, run `notes settings colors`.
+Often this can be set to an xterm color number between 0 and 255.
+Some terminals support many more colors.
+To view a table of 256 common colors and numbers, run:
+      `notes settings colors`
+    To view a color for a number, run:
+      `notes settings colors <number>`

     • Default Value: '68' (blue) for 256 color terminals,
                      '4'  (blue) for  8  color terminals.